 BeautifulSoup

-The next thing we will need is BeautifulSoup, which is a Python library that will help us parse the HTML returned by the server, to find out if we are logged in or not.
+The next thing we need is BeautifulSoup.
+It's a Python library that helps us parse HTML and XML documents to extract data.

 pip install beautifulsoup4